-Emergency services - An emergency is related to a specific incident that occurs while outside Canada where a delay in the provision of treatment would threaten life, such as fractures, sutures and cardiac arrests.
+An emergency is related to a specific incident that occurs while outside Canada where a delay in the provision of treatment would threaten life, such as (but not limited to) fractures, sutures, strokes and cardiac arrests.
 Emergency services do not include:

-- services related to a pre-existing condition which requires ongoing monitoring
+- services related to a pre-existing condition which requires ongoing monitoring, or

 - follow-up visits resulting from an out-of-country emergency; these visits should be sought in Canada.

-- $100.00 a day for in-patient services resulting from an emergency admission.
+- $100.00 CAD a day for in-patient services resulting from an emergency admission.

-The costs of most out-of-country physician and hospital services are considerably higher than rates paid by New Brunswick Medicare and the difference between the two is your responsibility.
-That is why out-of-country travelers are strongly advised to obtain additional insurance from private insurers to cover the portion of charges not paid by New Brunswick Medicare.
+If the proof of payment is not in one of the official languages (English or French) a translation may be requested.
+The costs of most out-of-country services are considerably higher than rates paid by New Brunswick Medicare and the difference between the two is your responsibility.
+Travelers are strongly advised to obtain additional insurance from private insurers to cover the portion of charges not paid by New Brunswick Medicare.